Andreas-Ziegler22/pet-click-emergency/README.md

 Anush is a father of the dog LOKI.
 LOKI was a Labrador and the best one....

-sadly LOKI died on my hands when we where playing with a small ball
+Sadly LOKI died on my hands when we where playing with a small ball
 The ball stuck in the throat...Loki passed away it was a really sad day 28.03.2022.